Resonant Echoes logo

 For Educators

-Find historically accurate voices for your next lesson, debate, or Socratic seminar.
-Built by museums, grounded in primary sources, ready for your classroom.
-Each Echo comes with scaffolding so your prep time is already done.
+Find historically grounded voices for your next lesson, debate, or Socratic seminar.
+Built by scholars and curators, grounded in primary sources, ready for your classroom.
+Each comes with scaffolding so your prep time is already done.

 Explore Educator Tools